eleev/swift-functional/Articles/2018-08-07-functional-swift-part-2.md

 ["Hello", " ", "new ", "world", "!"].concat() // Hello new world!
 ```

-The does pretty much the same except one addition: we no longer need to use the initial value since each type that supports `Monoid` has the `identity` property.
+The code does pretty much the same except one addition: we no longer need to use the initial value since each type that supports `Monoid` has the `identity` property.

 ## Morphism
 In functional programming `Morphism` is simply a transformation function.
-There are two types of morphisms: `Endomorphism` and `Isomorphism`. `Endomorphism` is represented as a function where the input type is the same as the output. `Isomorphism` is also represented as a pair of functions (of course, it is Functional Paradigm - everything is a function 😄) that transforms between two types of objects that is structural in nature and no data is lost:
+There are two types of morphisms: `Endomorphism` and `Isomorphism`. `Endomorphism` is represented as a function where the input type is the same as the output. `Isomorphism` is also represented as a pair of functions (of course, it is Functional Paradigm - everything is a function 😄) which transforms between two types of objects that is structural in nature and no data is lost:

 ```swift
 struct Endomorphism<E> {